Artist & Title is a design studio founded by Clayton Vogel.

 In 2009, Vogel became design director at Hufft focusing on residential and hospitality interiors, custom furniture, and project management.
 In 2012 he formed Artist & Title Inc.

-In addition to exhibitions and the museum environment, Artist & Title also offers turnkey design services to the supermarket and food products industries.
-Our work in that field includes designing everything from the store interior layouts, decor packages, graphic design, wayfinding and custom furniture, and fixtures.
-Our latest projects in this field are the rebranding for the Dutch juice company, Juice Brothers and the New York City supermarket chain, City Acres Market in Long Island City.
+In addition to exhibitions and the museum environment, Clayton has also provided turnkey design services to the supermarket and food products industries.
+His work in that field includes designing everything from the store interior layouts, decor packages, graphic design, wayfinding, lighting, custom furniture, and fixtures.
+His latest projects in this field are the rebranding for the Dutch juice company, Juice Brothers and the New York City supermarket chain, City Acres Market.

 Exhibition Design Approach and Phases.